 Genetically, Barred females can only carry a single dose of the barring gene, so if they carry it, they show it.
 Males, in contrast, are more complex.
 Because they can carry either 1 or 2 doses of the barring gene, what they produce (respectively) varies when paired with a Barred female…

 The light males (as mentioned), will produce only light males and Barred females when bred with Barred females.
 These birds are ‘true-breeding’ and it works because barring is ‘sex-linked’ and the males in question carry both copies of the barring gene.

 The exhibition (dark) males in the UK are rare – probably because they don’t breed true.
 When paired with a Barred female, a dark-Barred male will produce the following: Barred females, Black females, light-Barred males, and dark-Barred males (as himself), so you can see why it’s an unattractive prospect for breeders.
 These dark males often (as do all Barred pullets), have occasional black feathers throughout the body.

-The term ‘Pullet-breeder’ is generally (and incorrectly) assigned to the light males, with the thinking being that they only produce Barred pullets rather than both Barred and Black pullets (which is true).
-However, to call them ‘Pullet-breeders’ isn’t quite correct, because to be given the prestige title of ‘Pullet- breeder,’ the male in question must have proved his worth in the breeding pen and sired excellent pullets.
+The term ‘Pullet-breeder’ is generally (and incorrectly) assigned to the light males, thinking that they only produce Barred pullets rather than both Barred and Black pullets (which is true).
+However, to call them ‘Pullet-breeders’ isn’t quite correct because to be given the prestige title of ‘Pullet-breeder,’ the male in question must have proved his worth in the breeding pen and have sired excellent pullets.